finanalyst/rakuast-rakudoc-render/README.md

 ```
 <span class="para" id="f4a51f3"></span>A copy of `rakudociem-ipsum.rakudoc` is also contained in `resources/compliance-rendering`, together with renderings of the file using the output renderers in this distribution.

-<span class="para" id="084d11c"></span>In order to avoid environment variables, eg for Windows, a RakuDoc file can be rendered to Text using the [RenderTextify](RenderTextify_utility).
+<span class="para" id="bba4fc2"></span>In order to avoid environment variables, eg for Windows, a RakuDoc file can be rendered to Text using the [RenderTextify](RenderTextify utility).
 It avoids some installation problems, stores the output and offers some other output options, eg.

 ```